sanhitamj/native_plant_chat/README.md

 ## To run the code locally using Ollama

-* Pull the model `tinyllama` using the command:

-`ollama pull tinyllama`

-* If you don't, the following code will pull that anyway:
+This chatbot uses `tinyllama` model to run the code.
+To run the chatbot, activate the environment, and run the following command on your shell:

 `python chat_ollama.py`

+It will wait for you to ask a question.